FunkeGoodVibe/hash/cm4eoa6g7000009l77zcehc2a.md

 Where the shepherd was overjoyed when he found his sheep, the developer was overjoyed when they fixed their bug.

-The except ends by saying that writing good code is good, but there is more joy when a sinner repents.
+The excerpt ends by saying that writing good code is good, but there is more joy when a sinner repents.
 Very interesting stories! 🐑

 Reference: [https://biblestories.dev/lost-sheep](https://biblestories.dev/lost-sheep)